Skip to Content

 While most hardware devices have similar functionality, manufacturers implement features differently, and it may be difficult to determine the source of bottlenecks and performance issues.

-Lack of Vendor Support
+Lack of vendor support

 One benefit of vendor-specific storage solutions is the level of vendor support.
 While the ability to use cost-effective standard storage is a plus, the lack of enterprise-level support can be challenging when trying to determine whether the cause of an issue is originating with the SDS software or one of the underlying hardware devices.